 Much like an IEP, a 504 plan can help students with learning and attention issues learn and participate in the general education curriculum.
 A 504 plan outlines how a child’s specific needs are met with accommodations, and modifications other services necessary to combat the medical diagnosis (disabling condition) that impacts a student’s learning process.
 These measures “remove barriers” to learning.

-Director of Pupil Personnel Services/District 504 Compliance Officer-Sandra Thurston, MA, LDT-C
+Director of Special Services/District 504 Compliance Officer-Sandra Knowles, MA, LDT-C

 IMS 504 Coordinator- Mrs. Stacey Boyle-Weller